 From my point of view, we’re running an omnichannel retail digital marketing strategy.
 The sales and revenue ratio among channels in the campaign performance tracker are generally and approximately looking like this:

 Apart from business partnership and product marketing strategy, we should be trying to optimize the media cost and maximize the outcome from each channel.
 When talking about social commerce for eCommerce success, the first thing first must be facebook thanks to its lower cost per click and making things easier to kick start, no matter if you are a brand, reseller, or drop shipper.

 Thus in this piece, I’ll walk you through how to run and optimize Facebook Dynamic product ads campaign.
 It aims to generate sales and manage to earn profit from your SKU items.
 Same with one of my articles regarding the Google Shopping ads campaign, I also take a 4-week optimization timeline as an example.
 So you can visually and dimensionally understand the steps.
-Being said that, this article doesn’t include transaction tracking, product listing to Facebook Shop, and Instagram Shop.
+Being said that, this article doesn’t include transaction tracking, product listing on Facebook Shop, and Instagram Shop.
 It is regarding censorship, naming, and classification.
 I’ll write the other piece, and it’ll be coming soon.